Heritage College & Seminary: Academics, philosophy and faculty

 For the college and seminary, the educational mission is "to glorify God by partnering with churches and parachurch organizations in providing a biblically based education equipping people for life and ministry in the church and in the world.
 More specifically, the College has its mission statement as: "to provide an evangelical, faith-based, university-level education to equip students for life and serve in the church, community and the world."
 The Seminary's mission statement is: "to equip people for biblically and theologically grounded leadership and ministry to serve the mission of Christ and his church through their involvement in evangelical churches, denominations, mission agencies, and parachurch ministries.

 With eight core faculty and twenty-four adjunct faculty, the college offers undergraduate-level certificates and degrees in a range of disciplines.
 All Heritage bachelor's degree programs are Bible and Theology majors consisting of 30+ credit hours in Bible/Theology and Biblical Studies.
 In addition, the Bachelor of Church Music and the Bachelor of Religious Education––Honours degree programs are double majors consisting of the specific degree major in addition to the Bible/Theology major.
 Current undergraduate programs include Biblical Care & Counselling Ministries, Children & Youth Ministries, Intercultural Studies, Music & Worship Studies, and Pastoral Studies.

 Heritage Seminary currently has seven core faculty and nine adjunct faculty.
 The Seminary offers graduate-level programs in biblical and pastoral studies.
-Degrees include: Master of Divinity, Master of Divinity (Research track), and Master of Theological Studies.
+Degrees include: Master of Divinity (MDiv), Master of Divinity (Research track), Master of Theological Studies (MTS), and Master of Theology (ThM).